cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Function: (list-columns table-name)
 ```

+→ list

 Returns a list of strings of just the column names in a table.
 Pulls info from the postmodern table-description function rather than directly.

 ### list-columns-with-types

 ```lisp
 Function: (list-columns-with-types table-name)
 ```

+→ list

 Return a list of (name type) lists for the fields of a table.
 Goes directly to the pg-catalog tables.

 ### list-connections

 ```lisp
 Function: (list-connections)
 ```

-Returns info from pg_stat_activity on open connections
+→ list

+List the current postgresql connections to the currently connected database.

 ### list-database-functions

 ```lisp
 Function: (list-database-functions)
 ```

+→ list

-Returns a list of the functions in the database from the information_schema.
+Returns a list of the functions in the database from the information\_schema.

 ### list-database-users

 ```lisp
 Function: (list-database-users)
 ```

+→ list

 List database users.

 ### list-databases